A Wizard of Earthsea: Equilibrium and Taoist themes

-Thus, although there are several dark powers in Earthsea (like the dragon, and the stone of Terrenon) the true evil was not one of these powers, or even death, but Ged's actions that went against the balance of nature.
+Thus, although there are several dark powers in Earthsea (like the stone of Terrenon and the Nameless Ones of Atuan), the true evil was not one of these powers, or even death, but Ged's actions that went against the balance of nature.
 This is contrary to conventional Western and Christian storytelling, in which light and darkness are often considered opposites, and are seen as symbolizing good and evil, which are constantly in conflict.
 On two different occasions, Ged is tempted to try to defy death and evil, but eventually learns that neither can be eliminated: instead, he chooses not to serve evil, and stops denying death.

 True names

 In Le Guin's fictional universe, to know the true name of an object or a person is to have power over it.
 Each child is given a true name when they reach puberty, a name which they share only with close friends.
 Several of the dragons in the later Earthsea novels, like Orm Embar and Kalessin, are shown as living openly with their names, which do not give anybody power over them.
 In A Wizard of Earthsea, however, Ged is shown to have power over Yevaud.
 Cadden writes that this is because Yevaud still has attachment to riches and material possessions, and is thus bound by the power of his name.
 Wizards exert their influence over the equilibrium through the use of names, thus linking this theme to Le Guin's depiction of a cosmic balance.
 According to Cummins, this is Le Guin's way of demonstrating the power of language in shaping reality.
 Since language is the tool we use for communicating about the environment, she argues that it also allows humans to affect the environment, and the wizards' power to use names symbolizes this.
 Cummins went on to draw an analogy between the wizards' use of names to change things with the creative use of words in fictional writing.
 Shippey wrote that Earthsea magic seems to work through what he called the "Rumpelstiltskin theory", in which names have power.
 He argued that this portrayal was part of Le Guin's effort to emphasize the power of words over objects, which, according to Shippey, was in contrast to the ideology of other writers, such as James Frazer in The Golden Bough.
 Esmonde argued that each of the first three Earthsea books hinged on an act of trust.
 In A Wizard of Earthsea, Vetch trusts Ged with his true name when the latter is at his lowest ebb emotionally, thus giving Ged complete power over him.
 Ged later offers Tenar the same gift in The Tombs of Atuan, thereby allowing her to learn trust.